cuiddyy/POVFNDB/README.md

 # POVFNDB: Perception, Understanding and Reasoning: A Multimodal Benchmark for Video Fake News Detection

+A partial sample of the dataset is provided here, and all training and evaluation datasets will be made open-source later.

 ## 📋 Overview

 POVFNDB is a comprehensive benchmark designed to evaluate Multimodal Large Language Models (MLLMs) on Video Fake News Detection (VFND) through a process-oriented approach.
 The benchmark systematically assesses models across three core capabilities: **Perception**, **Understanding**, and **Reasoning**.